korczis/app_store/apps/sfdc_downloader_brick/README.md

  * **timestamp** - this value contains name of the field which should be used for incremental download from S3
  * **ignored_fields** - (optional) ([]) - this setting contains collection of fields, which should be ignored when downloading data from Salesforce
  * **deleted_records** (optional) (true/false) - if this setting is enabled, the SFDC downloader will download the deleted records from Salesforce
+ * **fields_to_override** (optional) - for some reasons you could need different type connected to entity field, than it is set by Salesforce downloader.
+If you need this, please see example bellow
+ * **functions** (optional) - for some reasons you sometimes need to aplly function to query downloaded by the SFDC downloader.
+This option will let you define functions which will be applied on the field during the download.
+Please se example bellow

 ### Example